 Civil Commitment

 In Mississippi, individuals are admitted to state behavioral health programs through commitment – a legal process in which a court orders a person to a hospital for treatment or evaluation.
-The first step toward helping someone receive our services begins with filing an affidavit (a legal document) at the local Chancery Clerk office.
-A judge will make a decision based on all the evidence presented as to whether treatment is necessary and, if so, at an inpatient or outpatient program.
+The first step toward helping someone receive inpatient behavioral health services begins with a pre-affidavit screening conducted by the local Community Mental Health Center.
+If that evaluation results in a recommendation for further treatment, a judge will make a decision based on all the evidence presented as to whether treatment is necessary and, if so, at an inpatient or outpatient program.
 The documents below can guide you through the commitment process, which will vary slightly based on whether someone is in need of mental health treatment or alcohol and drug addiction services.

-The process for both civil commitment and alcohol and drug commitment begins with filing an affidavit for civil commitment in the chancery clerk’s office where the person resides or is currently located.
+The process for alcohol and drug commitment begins with filing an affidavit for civil commitment in the chancery clerk’s office where the person resides or is currently located.
 While you may pay a filing fee of up to $150, no attorney is required for this process.
-Click the images or the headings below to view a downloadable PDF that will guide you through the commitment process.
+Click the images or the headings below to view a downloadable PDF that will guide you through the commitment processes for both civil commitment and alcohol and drug commitment.

 For alcohol and drug commitments, individuals may be admitted to state treatment programs for alcohol and drug addiction treatment, and judges may also order individuals to private treatment programs for these services.
 You can find links to the Civil Commitment Affidavit, General Uniform Alcohol and Drug Commitment Affidavit, and the Private Treatment Uniform Alcohol and Drug Commitment Affidavit below.